SoWieMarkus/Sudoku/README.md

         <img src="https://upload.wikimedia.org/wikipedia/commons/7/78/Google_Play_Store_badge_EN.svg" alt="Build status" width="50%">
  </a>

-The user can choose between three different difficulties.
+* The user can choose between three different difficulties.

-The app has an implemented light and dark mode.
-It will automatically choose the setting from the mobile device.
+* The app has an implemented light and dark mode.
+It will automatically choose the setting of the mobile device.
+* The app stores the state of the game when the app is closed.
+* The user can compete against his highscore in the three difficulties.

 ## Screenshots